gw-ospo/curioss-patterns/secure-sponsorship-for-an-open-source-conference.md

 We were able to get impressive keynote speakers from NASA and GW to commit early and we included this in our sponsor prospectus.
 We were lucky to get sponsors who are (for the most part) good open source community members so they truly contributed to the conference.

-We also connected to local OSS community to get speakers and active participants (e.g. CMS, DC Civic Tech, GW projects).
+We also connected to the local OSS community to get speakers and active participants (e.g. CMS, DC Civic Tech, GW projects).

 ## Additional learning for the University of California OSPO Network
 We used a lot of our sponsorship to pay for travel costs.
 Interestingly, this wasn’t just for speakers - it was also for some participants.
 We were very focused on getting key people in the room together.